Milwaukee County Stadium: Green Bay Packers (1953–1994)

 Season ticket prices (three games) for the first football season in 1953 were $5.00, $3.80, and $2.50.
 The average price in the final year of 1994 was $25.61 per game.

 Attempted AFL franchise

-Following the unsuccessful effort to lure the Packers to Milwaukee full-time, in 1965 city officials tried to lure an American Football League expansion team to play at County Stadium, but Packers head coach Vince Lombardi invoked the team's exclusive lease as well as sign an extension to keep some home games in Milwaukee until 1976.
+Following the unsuccessful effort to lure the Packers to Milwaukee full-time, in 1965 city officials tried to lure an American Football League expansion team to play at County Stadium.
+However Packers head coach and general manager Vince Lombardi invoked the team's exclusive lease to effectively lock out a potential AFL team from the facility, as well as sign an extension to keep some home games in Milwaukee until 1976.
+Lombardi even went as far as to veto a proposed 1967 AFL exhibition game at County Stadium.
+On paper, no other facility in Milwaukee was suitable even as a temporary site.
 Nonetheless, city officials still pursued an AFL franchise, possibly to play at Marquette Stadium, but the AFL–NFL merger effectively quashed any chances of Milwaukee landing its own team.

 Attempted CFL franchise

 In late 1994, Marvin Fishman purchased a stake in the corporation that owned the Las Vegas Posse of the Canadian Football League, with intent of moving the Posse to County Stadium, which would have required compromises in playing dimensions in order to be playable under CFL rules.
 Initially hoping to be held to the same revenue-sharing plan as the Packers had during their Milwaukee games, the Brewers unexpectedly objected, reasoning that unlike the Packers' two games that were usually outside of baseball season, the CFL played much of its schedule in the summer, meaning that several home games would cause scheduling conflicts with the Brewers and potentially damage the playing surface.
 Even after Fishman's bid fell through and the Posse shifted its efforts to Jackson, Mississippi, CFL Commissioner Larry Smith continued to support a team for Milwaukee and County Stadium, a proposal that eventually ended after the CFL withdrew from the American market following the 1995 season.